Search blog

 In addition, here is a PDF file of True False Not Given exercises compiled by prepedu.com.
 Download this True False Not Given exercise to practice proficiently at home and boost your confidence in tackling the IELTS Reading test:

 This article has provided some ways to approach True/False/Not Given questions in IELTS Reading as well as effective tips for quick and easy reference.
-Preppies, apply these methods to your at-home reading practice to improve your reading skills.
-Wishing you success in conquering the Reading skill in the IELTS test and achieving a high IELTS band score.
+If you’re ready to boost your IELTS band score, check out our expert-led courses below:

 Comment